httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 integrity when reconstructing a representation fetched using different HTTP connections.

-This document defines a mechanism that acts on HTTP representation data.
-It can be combined with other mechanisms that protect representation metadata, such as digital signatures, in order to protect the desired parts of an HTTP exchange in whole or in part.
+This document defines a mechanism that acts on HTTP representation-data.
+It can be combined with other mechanisms that protect representation-metadata, such as digital signatures, in order to protect the desired parts of an HTTP exchange in whole or in part.